logo

 1. Earn a degree or certificate in paralegal studies.

 Earning a degree in the paralegal field can help accelerate the process of finding a career as a paralegal.
-An associate degree or bachelor’s degree, or a certificate from a Minnesota paralegal school, can help build the necessary skills and experience an applicant will need to be hired.
-Five Minnesota schools offering paralegal education programs have been approved by the American Bar Association (ABA).1
+An associate degree in legal studies, a bachelor’s in paralegal studies, or a certificate in paralegal studies from a Minnesota paralegal school can help build the necessary skills and experience you will need to be hired.
+In addition, education is a qualifying factor to earn the voluntary Minnesota Certified Paralegal (MnCP) credential.
+Four Minnesota schools offering paralegal education programs have been approved by the American Bar Association (ABA).1

 2. Gain experience.

 Gaining experience in the field is crucial to starting a paralegal career.
-Many paralegal programs have internships included in their curricula, which is a common way to begin networking in the field and gaining exposure to legal assistant duties.
-Some aspiring paralegals who are hired without paralegal education are able to receive on-the-job training to prepare them for their new roles.
+Many paralegal programs include internships, allowing students to begin networking and practice legal assistant duties.
+Aspiring paralegals hired without paralegal education can receive on-the-job training to prepare them for their new roles.
+Many paralegals begin as legal document preparers before working up the career ladder.

 3. Seek certification, if desired.